 - Fertilization using the wrong donor's egg or sperm

 - Making an implantation mistake where the embryo is implanted in an ovary instead of in the Fallopian tube leading to an ectopic pregnancy and the potential loss of the baby

 In vitro fertilization treatments can lead to severe harm and risks to both the mother and newborn.
-Before agreeing to fertility treatments, the doctor should explain every potential risk and do comprehensive diagnostic tests to ensure that both parents are suitable for in vitro fertilization.
+Before agreeing to fertility treatments, the doctor should explain every potential risk and do comprehensive diagnostic tests to ensure that both parents are suitable for intrauterine insemination (IUI).

 Fertility Clinic Medical Malpractice Cases